-Please attach a detailed financial statement for the use of HSS funds during the 2009 calendar year (Document N°7).
+Please attach a detailed financial statement for the use of HSS funds during the 2009 calendar year (Document N°.....).
 (Terms of reference for this financial statement are attached in Annex 2).
 Financial statements should be signed by the Chief Accountant or by the Permanent Secretary of Ministry of Health.

-If any expenditures for the January - April 2010 period are reported above in Table 16, a separate, detailed financial statement for the use of these HSS funds must also be attached (Document N°7).
+If any expenditures for the January - April 2010 period are reported above in Table 16, a separate, detailed financial statement for the use of these HSS funds must also be attached (Document N°.....).

-External audit reports for HSS, ISS and CSO-b programmes are due to the GAVI Secretariat six months following the close of your government's fiscal year.
-If an external audit report is available for your HSS programme during your government's most recent fiscal year, this should also be attached (Document N°......).
+External audit reports for HSS, ISS and CSO-b programmes are due to the GAVI Secretariat six External audit reports for HSS, ISS and CSO-b programmes are due to the GAVI Secretariat six months following the close of your government's fiscal year.
+If a external audit report is available for your HSS programme during your government's most received all year, this should also be attached (Document N°.....).